Team-Peryton/team-peryton.github.io/index.md

 ## This years teams

 ### Team Peryton Atlantis
 We are the third-year team and this will be our first year participating in the UAS Challenge.
 Our team consists of Aerospace Engineering students and one Mechanical Engineering student.
-We also have team membbers returning from industrial placements, bringing with them a plethora of knowledge to apply to this competition.
+We also have team members returning from industrial placements, bringing with them a plethora of knowledge to apply to this competition.
 We are keen to demonstrate our engineering abilities and creative thinking which is why we are developing a VTOL aircraft for this year's competition.
 - Our aircraft is equipped with 5 motors: 4 dedicated lift motors and 1 tractor motor
 - Our design is capable of vertical flight and hovering with the aim of maximising payload drop accuracy
 - Our aircraft will also have a fixed-wing enabling more power-efficient transit between tasks whilst minimising mission time